 We were incorporated in January 2020 and we have a very limited operating history upon which you can evaluate our business and prospects.
 Our operations to date have been primarily focused on organizing and staffing our company, research and development activities, business planning, raising capital, in-licensing intellectual property rights and establishing our intellectual property portfolio, and providing general and administrative support for these operations.
-LP352, our most advanced product candidate, is in early clinical development, while our other product candidates, LP143 and LP659, are in the preclinical stage.
+LP352, our most advanced product candidate, is in early clinical development, while our other product candidates, including LP659 and LP143, are in the preclinical or research stage.
 We have not yet demonstrated an ability to overcome many of the risks and uncertainties frequently encountered by companies in the biopharmaceutical industry, including an ability to obtain regulatory approval of a product candidate, manufacture any product candidate at commercial scale, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
 In addition, we have limited experience completing clinical trials as a company.
 Consequently, any predictions about our future performance may not be as accurate as they would be if we had a history of successfully developing and commercializing biopharmaceutical products.

 Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate adequate effectiveness in the targeted indication or an acceptable safety profile, gain regulatory approval and become commercially viable.
 We have no products approved for commercial sale and have not generated any revenue to date, and we continue to incur significant research and development and other expenses related to our ongoing operations.
 As a result, we are not profitable and have incurred losses since our inception in January 2020.
-For the nine months ended September 30, 2021, we reported a net loss of \$19.0 million.
-As of September 30, 2021, we had an accumulated deficit of \$33.4 million.
+For the three and nine months ended September 30, 2022, we reported net losses of \$11.6 million and \$32.6 million, respectively.
+As of September 30, 2022, we had an accumulated deficit of \$74.8 million.

-We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we: ☐ continue to invest in our research and development activities, including conducting preclinical studies; submit INDs and conduct clinical trials for our current and future product candidates; ☐ seek marketing approvals for any product candidates that successfully complete the clinical trial process; establish a sales, marketing and distribution infrastructure and establish manufacturing capabilities, whether alone or with third parties, to commercialize product candidates for which we may obtain regulatory approval, if any; and 30 hire additional personnel and build our internal resources, including those related to audit, patent, other legal, regulatory and tax-related services associated with maintaining compliance with exchange listing and SEC requirements, director and officer insurance premiums and investor and public relations costs; obtain, expand, maintain, enforce and protect our intellectual property portfolio; and operate as a public company.
+We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we:

+- continue to invest in our research and development activities, including conducting preclinical studies; - submit INDs and conduct clinical trials for our current and future product candidates; - seek marketing approvals for any product candidates that successfully complete the clinical trial process; - establish a sales, marketing and distribution infrastructure and establish manufacturing capabilities, whether alone or with third parties, to commercialize product candidates for which we may obtain regulatory approval, if any; - hire additional personnel and build our internal resources, including those related to audit, patent, other legal, regulatory and tax-related services associated with maintaining compliance with exchange listing and SEC requirements, director and officer insurance premiums and investor and public relations costs; - obtain, expand, maintain, enforce and protect our intellectual property portfolio; and - operate as a public company.